Abxhi26/Fake-Newes-Detector/README.md

 * Open `notebook.ipynb` in Jupyter or Colab
 * Execute all cells

----

-## 📈 Results
+Results

 * Achieved high accuracy using Logistic Regression
 * Improved performance with SMOTE
 * LIME provides clear explanations for predictions

----

-## 🔍 Example Use Case
+--- Example Use Case

 1. Input a news article or headline
 2. System processes and vectorizes the text
 3. Model predicts whether it's **Fake** or **Real**
 4. LIME explains which words influenced the prediction

----

-## 🧩 Future Enhancements
+ Future Enhancements

 * Add Deep Learning models (LSTM, BERT)
 * Deploy as a web application
 * Integrate speech-to-text for live news detection
 * Improve real-time streaming capabilities

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork this repo and submit a pull request.

----

-## 📜 License

-This project is open-source and available under the MIT License.

----

-## 👨‍💻 Author
+ Author

 **Abhiram Aravind**

----

-⭐ If you found this project useful, consider giving it a star!
+-